 As the chives are cooking, prepare 2 cups of warm water and whisk in 1 tablespoon of chicken bouillon.
 Add to pot along with chopped sorrel leaves.
 Cook for 5 minutes.

 We have an immersion blender that we LOVE.
-At this point, you'll want to immersion blend the soup to completely break down the leaves into a smooth, consistent texture.
+At this point, you'll want to immersion blend the soup to completely break down the leaves into a smooth texture.
 If you don't have an immersion blender, transfer to a food processor, blend, then put back into pot on stove top.

-Next, put 1/2 cup of room temperature water into mixing bowl and slowly whisk in 2 tablespoons of whole wheat pastry flour.
+Next, put 1/2 cup of room temperature water into mixing bowl and slowly whisk in 2 tablespoons of whole wheat organic pastry flour.
 This is your thickening agent.
 If you put the flour directly into the hot soup mixture, it will clump up, so this is why you're mixing it in room temperature water first.
-Pastry flour is lighter and more finely ground, providing a better texture for soup.
+Pastry flour is lighter and more finely ground, providing a better texture for soup (substitute regular whole wheat flour if you don't have pastry).
 Once the flour is mixed into the water, slowly pour the mixture into the soup, whisking vigorously as you go to prevent clumping.
 Cook for another minute or so.
 Taste and add a pinch of sea salt or more bouillon if desired.

 And if you want to learn about more the edible “weeds” growing in your yard and how to use them, read our article 16 common edible weeds growing in your yard… with recipes!